 Mixed fermentation simply means that we use both Saccharomyces and Brettanomyces yeasts to ferment the beers.
 Most of our mixed fermentation beers undergo fermentation with the Saccharomyces first, and then are barrel-aged with Brettanomyces for a time before being kegged and served.
 The secondary fermentation with Brett adds even more complexity and flavor to the beer, and lowers the content of residual sugar.

-SINGLE FERMENTATION BRETT BEERS
+MIXED-CULTURE AND BRETT BEERS

 BRETT IPA ｜ 100% BRETT ｜ 6.1% ABV

 Brewed with 100% Brett yeast, making it floral and funky.
 You’ll pick up notes of lilies, spices, earthy pine and woody evergreen with a tropical bouquet finish of guava, pineapple, grapefruit, and lemon zest.

 Herby notes of green tea and lemongrass mix with floral and fruity pear, peach blossom, honeysuckle, and guava.
 Finishes with the characteristic farmhouse effervescent lemon zest and black pepper.

 Made with a special batch of Air Malt from local Riverbend Malt House.
 Delicate, light, crisp and just a little bit funky.
 Bone dry finish.